mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The identities and signing key are verified by the Authentication Service in use for a group.

-It is up to the application to decide which identifier(s) to use at the application level.
+It is up to the application to decide which identifiers to use at the application level.
 For example, a certificate in an X509Credential may attest to several domain names or email addresses in its subjectAltName extension.
 An application may decide to